stephenjsnow/Portfolio/index.md

 ## Sample Code

+#### Biomedical Imaging

 #### Neurological Trauma
 Here is an example of code I wrote for analyzing the causes of [traumatic brain injuries leading to death in children and young adults](2020-10-29-230913.htm).

 This is some futher analysis of the [root causes of traumatic brain injuries](2020-10-29-163939.html) across four age groups.
-(Data borrowed from an opensource dataset for [traumatic brain injuries](https://www.kaggle.com/jessemostipak/traumatic-brain-injury-tbi))
+This data is borrowed from an opensource dataset for [traumatic brain injuries](https://www.kaggle.com/jessemostipak/traumatic-brain-injury-tbi))

 #### Public Health
-Here is an example of code I wrote to visualize the [initial COVID-19 outbreak](Covid1.html) in 5 major countries.
+This is code I wrote to visualize the [initial COVID-19 outbreak](Covid1.html) in 5 major countries.

 This code allows further analysis and exploration into the [average death rates in confirmed cases of COVID-19](Covid2.html) in 5 major countries.
-(Data borrowed from an opensource dataset for [COVID-19](https://www.kaggle.com/ashudata/covid19dataset))
+This data is borrowed from an opensource dataset for [COVID-19](https://www.kaggle.com/ashudata/covid19dataset))

+#### NESC 3505 - Neural Data Science Coursework
+This example was written to visualize the action potentials of a single neuron recording.
+This example uses nested for loops, various other pandas functions and matplotlib to create heat maps to visualize the data across all experimental conditions.
+This sample uses data collected by [Dr. Nathan Crowder](https://www.dal.ca/faculty/science/psychology_neuroscience/faculty-staff/our-faculty/nathan-crowder.html) of Dalhousie University.

 ## Relevant Courses and Certifications